emews/emews-project-creator/README.md

 Usage: emewscreator [OPTIONS] TEMPLATE

 Options:
-  -V, --version          Show the version and exit
+  -V, --version             Show the version and exit.
   -o, --output-dir PATH     Directory into which the project template will be
-                         generated
+                            generated.
+Defaults to the current directory

-  -c, --config PATH      Path to the template configuration file   [required] -w, --overwrite        Overwrite existing files
+  -c, --config PATH         Path to the template configuration file
+                            [required]

+  -w, --overwrite           Overwrite existing files -n, --workflow-name TEXT  Name of the workflow.
+Overrides the configuration
+                            file workflow_name parameter

-  -h, --help             Show this message and exit
+  -h, --help                Show this message and exit.
   ```

 TEMPLATE is one of the three workflow types: `sweep`, `eqpy`, or `eqr`.